ethemtion/Instagram-Unfollower-Tracker/README.md

 ## Description
 Instagram Unfollower Tracker is a Python web scraper application utilizing the Selenium library.
 It allows users to log into their Instagram profiles, retrieve their followers and following lists, and identify those who do not reciprocate.
 Additionally, users can unfollow non-reciprocating accounts or follow accounts that the user is not currently following back.

+## Benefits of the Project
+By using Instagram Unfollower Tracker, you can enjoy the following benefits:

+- Quickly and easily list your followers and accounts you are following.
+- Identify accounts that do not reciprocate by not following you back or vice versa.
+- Based on this information, you can perform follow or unfollow operations.
+- Effectively manage your account.

+## Requirements
+To run this project, you'll need the following dependencies:

+- [Selenium](https://pypi.org/project/selenium/): A web testing framework.
+- [Getpass](https://docs.python.org/3/library/getpass.html): A library for securely entering passwords.

+Make sure to have these dependencies installed before running the project.

 ## Usage
 - Ensure you have the required dependencies installed (`selenium`, `getpass`).
 - Run `instagramBot.py`.